tohtsky/cboot/README.md

-This tiny module for [SageMath](http://www.sagemath.org) contains helper functions to generate a bootstrap problem to be solved by [SDPB](https://github.com/davidsd/sdpb), written originally for Ph.D. thesis of the author (who was almost driven mad by a buggy proprietary software).
+This tiny module for [SageMath](http://www.sagemath.org) contains helper functions to generate a bootstrap problem to be solved by [SDPB](https://github.com/davidsd/sdpb), written originally for Ph.D. thesis of the author.
 Almost the same functionality is offered by [PyCFTBoot](https://github.com/cbehan/pycftboot), but the implementation detail and notation is somewhat different.
 This makes extensive use of "rings.RealNumber" and "rings.RealDensePolynomials" classes contained in Sage, to handle arbitrary precision number/polynomials.

 ###Install